OneMillionDevs/ethereum-developer-tools-list/README.md

 * [Eth Fiddle](https://ethfiddle.com/) - IDE developed by [The Loom Network](https://loomx.io/) that allows you to write, compile and debug your smart contract.
 Easy to share and find code snippets.

 ### Other tools
+* [Dappkit](https://dappkit.io?ref=con_devlist) - A platform to build, test, deploy & monitor dapps using the open-source tools that you know and love to use.
+In short, **Collaborative Firebase for Web 3.0**.
 * [Atra Blockchain Services](https://console.atra.io) - Atra provides web services to help you build, deploy, and maintain decentralized applications on the Ethereum blockchain.
 * [Buidler](https://buidler.dev/) - Extensible developer tool that helps smart contract developers increase productivity by reliably bringing together the tools they want.
 * [Azure Blockchain Dev Kit for Ethereum for VSCode](https://marketplace.visualstudio.com/items?itemName=AzBlockchain.azure-blockchain) - VSCode extension that allows for creating smart contracts and deploying them inside of Visual Studio Code